 Carol generously does not charge authors for listing or promoting their books, and she provides a great service to both readers and writers in my view.

 One of her innovations is to feature a Novel of the Week.
 This week she has kindly chosen to highlight my novel Overture, which is set in rural France and Paris 1897-1914.
 It concerns a young woman who has a burning ambition to sing and is very loosely based on the life of a real opera singer, Emma Calvé.

 Overture is Book 1 of a trilogy following the main character, Marie-Thérèse, up to the end of World War II.
-Book 2, Intermezzo, will be out later this year.
-Book 3, Finale, will be published in 2021.
+Book 2, Intermezzo and Book 3, Finale, will be published in 2022 and 2023 respectively.

 In the meantime, a prequel to the trilogy, Augustine, is finished and will be published at the end of April.
 Watch this space for more details.

 Copyright © Vanessa Couchman 2020.
 All rights reserved.